berislavlopac/figga/README.md

 ### Basic Usage

-The default mechanism of instantiating a `fig.Configuration` instance is passing a simple Python dictionary:
+The default mechanism of instantiating a `figga.Configuration` instance is passing a simple Python dictionary:

-    from fig import Configuration
+    from figga import Configuration

     config = Configuration({'foo': 'bar', 'var1': 123, 'VAR2': 'buzz'})

 This mechanism can be easily used to store configuration in any file format which can easily be converted to a `dict`, such as JSON or YAML:

     import json
-    from fig import Configuration
+    from figga import Configuration

     with open('config.json') as json_config:
         config = Configuration(json.load(json_config))